The South African

 Submission of Manuscripts

-typed manuscript should be submitted to the Editor.
+A text or Word file should be submitted to the Editor.
+Material will be returned

-The first page of a manuscript should contain the
+The first page of a manuscript should contain:

 Title of the contribution.
 Titles should be short (no longer